xyshyniaphy/dharmapk/README.md

 - The core data flow and component structure have been planned.
 - All parsers for `.xmind`, `.mm`, and `.mind` files are implemented.
 - Interactive features like hover highlighting, click-to-pin, and zoom/pan are fully functional.
-- A navigation panel that displays the path to the parent of the hovered node, and lists all of the parent's siblings.
+- A navigation panel that displays a hierarchical overview of the mind map using a D3 partition layout.
+It renders all non-leaf nodes and highlights the path to the hovered node.
+The original node order from the data file is preserved.

 **What's Left to Build:**
 - Styling improvements.